What you will learn

 Upon completion of this program, graduates will be able to:

-- Develop and design interactive web pages with multimedia components
+- develop and design interactive web pages/mobile apps with multimedia components

-- Install and configure computer hardware and software
+- install and configure basic computer hardware and software

 What to expect